Rexbrainz/cub3d/README.md

 Project to recreate the basics used in the first ever FPS game -
 <img width="1272" alt="Cub3D" src="https://github.com/user-attachments/assets/2a2212a0-0d86-4285-83e3-a06e24441844" />
-it was made by me and @Rexbrainz, and here is what we are handling:
+it was made by @Thopterek and Rexbrainz, and here is what we are handling:

 * keyboard input: W A S D for moving, escape to quit and arrows to rotate point of view